DataAnalyticsEngineering/FANS/README.md

     libfftw3-mpi-dev
 ```

-Also we recommend to install these commonly used tools with FANS and setup a virtualenv for the `h52xdmf.py` script:
+Also, we recommend to set up a Python virtual environment for the `FANS_Dashboard`:

 ```bash
 apt-get install \